DongzeHE/scpca-docs/docs/getting_started.md

 # Getting started with a ScPCA dataset

-This section provides information on next steps to take after downloading a dataset from the ScPCA portal.
+This section provides information on next steps you might take after downloading a dataset from the ScPCA portal.

 ## Importing ScPCA data into R